George Meade: Topographical Corps and Mexican-American War

 Meade was commissioned a brevet second lieutenant in the 3rd Artillery.
 He worked for a summer as an assistant surveyor on the construction of the Long Island Railroad and was assigned to service in Florida.
 He fought in the Second Seminole War and was assigned to accompany a group of Seminole to Indian territory in the West.
 He became a full second lieutenant by year's end, and in the fall of 1836, after the minimum required one year of service, he resigned from the army.
 He returned to Florida and worked as a private citizen for his brother-in-law, James Duncan Graham, as an assistant surveyor to the United States Army Corps of Topographical Engineers on a railroad project.
 He conducted additional survey work for the Topographical Engineers on the Texas-Louisiana border, the Mississippi River Delta and the northeastern boundary of Maine and Canada.

-In 1842, a congressional measure was passed which excluded civilians from working in the Army Corps of Topographical Engineers and Meade reentered the army as a second lieutenant in order to continue his work with them.
+In 1842, a congressional measure was passed that excluded civilians from working in the Army Corps of Topographical Engineers and Meade reentered the army as a second lieutenant in order to continue his work with them.
 In November 1843, he was assigned to work on lighthouse construction under Major Hartman Bache.
 He worked on the Brandywine Shoal lighthouse in the Delaware Bay.

-Meade served in the Mexican–American War and was assigned to the staffs of Generals Zachary Taylor and General Robert Patterson.
+Meade served in the Mexican–American War and was assigned to the staffs of Generals Zachary Taylor and Robert Patterson.
 He fought at the Battle of Palo Alto, the Battle of Resaca de la Palma and the Battle of Monterrey.
 He served under General William Worth at Monterrey and led a party up a hill to attack a fortified position.
 He was brevetted to first lieutenant and received a gold-mounted sword for gallantry from the citizens of Philadelphia.